We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 RADCAB is a way to evaluate information and resources.
 RADCAB is a mnemonic acronym: Relevancy, Appropriateness, Detail, Currency, Authority, and Bias.
 Click on each word for details...more

 RADCAB is a way to evaluate information and resources.
 RADCAB is a mnemonic acronym: Relevancy, Appropriateness, Detail, Currency, Authority, and Bias.
 Click on each word for details on that topic.
-An excellent rubric is available for download in PDF format.
+An excellent rubric is available for download in PDF format at the bottom of the home page.
 This simple site is a great resource for discussing and teaching information literacy lessons about evaluating information and sources.

 In the ClassroomShare this site and content on your interactive whiteboard or projector as you begin a project involving research.
 Demonstrate how to use this site before allowing students to explore on their own.
 Print and use the rubric available on the site.
 Require that students (or groups) complete the rubric on their chosen sources for research.
-Share a link to the site on your class website and classroom computer for easy student (and parent) reference at any time.
-Another idea: assign cooperative learning groups one part of the acronym.
+Share a link to the site on your class website and classroom computers for easy student (and parent) reference at any time.
+Another idea: to enhance student learning is to assign cooperative learning groups one part of the acronym.
 Each group could create a presentation to share with the class about what they learned about their part of the evaluation process.
-Have students create online posters individually or together as a class using a tool such as Web Poster Wizard (reviewed here) or PicLits (reviewed here.
+Have students create online posters individually or together as a class using a tool such as Web Poster Wizard, reviewed here, or PicLits, reviewed here.
 Students will LOVE finding and sharing examples of "bad" sources!